Streetspace for London

 We want many of the changes we're implementing to become permanent.
 But before deciding longer-term changes, we need to understand how our schemes are affecting you.

-Starting now, we want to hear from as many people, businesses, organisations and stakeholders as possible.
-Let us know what you think about Streetspace by email at firstname.lastname@example.org.
+We want to hear from as many people, businesses, organisations and stakeholders as possible.
+Let us know what you think about Streetspace by completing our feedback form.

 How we'll decide about the future of Streetspace schemes